The Lao government strictly prohibits all unprocessed timber exports!

 The government understands that the government decree banning log exports directly affects timber exporters, but calls on all enterprises to put national interests before personal interests.

 Lao media said that most industries and the public expressed support for the ban.
 Participants in the government working meeting agreed to further publicize the Prime Minister’s decree to ensure its understanding and implementation.
 The relevant departments will check the wood left behind in the trees and factories to determine whether it meets the previous logging permits.

 The Lao government has banned the export of all unprocessed timber and the cutting and harvesting of trees.
-Subsequently, some provinces in south-central Laos executed several cases of seizing logs transported to neighbouring countries, but many of the people involved argued that logs were felled from regenerated forests, which triggered controversy among some officials and the public about the understanding of the government order.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Subsequently, some provinces in south-central Laos executed several cases of seizing logs transported to neighbouring countries, but many of the people involved argued that logs were felled from regenerated forests, which triggered controversy among some officials and the public about the understanding of the government order.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at firstname.lastname@example.org in time and we will delete it at the first time.